-- Provide meaningful and effective advice which is timely and outcome focussed, for everybody who approaches the Council with a housing need, including people referred via the Public Duty to Refer; - Develop and secure agreement to a Personal Housing Plan with all customers so as to either prevent or relieve their homelessness whilst continuing to secure accommodation for those in priority need groups; - Build on our active networking and strengthen engagement with partners and services across and beyond the Council to develop a joint action plan that ensures early and "upstream" preventative action, where partners identify people who are struggling and who may be at risk of losing their home, and ensure clear pathways to support; - Continue and develop our shared approaches to reducing and mitigating the impacts of welfare reform and other financial pressures, including a focus on enabling people to access and maintain employment, and achieve better paid work.
+- provide meaningful and effective advice which is timely and outcome focussed, for everybody who approaches the Council with a housing need, including people referred via the Duty to Refer; - develop and secure agreement to a Personal Housing Plan with all customers to either prevent or relieve their homelessness whilst continuing to secure accommodation for those in priority need groups; - build on our active networking and strengthen engagement with partners and services across and beyond the Council to develop a joint action plan that ensures early and "upstream" preventative action, where partners identify people who are struggling and who may be at risk of homelessness.
+This includes people leaving prison or discharged from hospital, young people asked to leave the family home where the family relationship has broken down; - explore innovative and different approaches to intervening earlier, which effectively address issues and ensure clear pathways to support are in place; - continue and develop our shared approaches to reducing and mitigating the impacts of welfare reform and other financial pressures, including a focus on enabling people to access and maintain employment, and achieve better paid work.